Imprecise Label Learning: A Unified Framework for Learning with Various Imprecise Label Configurations

 \subsection{Noisy Label Learning}

 \textbf{Setup}.
-We conduct the experiments of NLL following SOP \cite{sopliu22w}.
-We evaluate the proposed method on both synthetic symmetric/asymmetric noise on CIFAR-10 and CIFAR-100, and more realistic and larger-scale instance noise on Clothing1M \cite{xiao2015learning}, and WebVision \cite{li2017webvision}.
+We conduct the experiments of NLL following SOP \citep{sopliu22w} on both synthetic symmetric/asymmetric noise on CIFAR-10 and CIFAR-100, and more realistic and larger-scale instance noise on Clothing1M \citep{xiao2015learning}, and WebVision \citep{li2017webvision}.
 To introduce the synthetic symmetric noise to CIFAR-10 and CIFAR-100, we uniformly flip labels for a probability $\eta$ into other classes.
 For asymmetric noise, we only randomly flip the labels for particular pairs of classes.
-We mainly select three previous best methods as baselines: DivideMix \cite{Li2020DivideMixLW}; ELR \cite{Liu2020EarlyLearningRP}; and SOP \cite{sopliu22w}.
-We also include the normal cross-entropy (CE) training and mixup \cite{zhang2017mixup} as baselines.
-More comparisons regarding other methods \cite{Patrini2016MakingDN, Han2018CoteachingRT} and on other datasets such as CIFAR-10N \cite{wei2021learning} are in \cref{sec:append-exp-nll}.
+The introduced noise is then treated as ground truth labels to train the model.
+We mainly select three previous best methods as baselines: DivideMix \citep{Li2020DivideMixLW}; ELR \citep{Liu2020EarlyLearningRP}; and SOP \citep{sopliu22w}.
+We also include the normal cross-entropy (CE) training and mixup \citep{zhang2017mixup} as baselines.
+More comparisons of other methods \citep{Patrini2016MakingDN, Han2018CoteachingRT} and on CIFAR-10N \citep{wei2021learning} with training details and more baselines \citep{jiang2018mentornet,Han2018CoteachingRT} are shown in \cref{sec:append-exp-nll}.

 \textbf{Results}.
 We present the noisy label learning results in \cref{tab:main-noise}.
 The proposed method is comparable to the previous best methods.
 On synthetic noise of CIFAR-10, our method demonstrates the best performance on both symmetric noise and asymmetric noise.
 On CIFAR-100, our method generally produces similar results comparable to SOP.
 One may notice that our method shows inferior performance on asymmetric noise of CIFAR-100; we argue this is mainly due to the oversimplification of the noise transition model.
-Our method also achieves the best-ever results on WebVision, outperforming the previous best by $\mathbf{2.05\%}$.
-On Clothing1M, our results are also very close to that of DivideMix, which trains for 80 epochs compared to 10 epochs in our experiments.
-Noteworthy is that our formulation is the first work that achieves state-of-the-art noisy label learning performance with a (simplified) noise transition model.
-Adopting a more complex instance-dependent noise model can further unleash the potential of the proposed framework on NLL, left for future work.
+Our method also achieves the best results on WebVision, outperforming the previous best by $\mathbf{2.05\%}$.
+On Clothing1M, our results are also very close to DivideMix, which trains for 80 epochs compared to 10 epochs in ours.